Sharply o-minimal structures and sharp cellular decomposition: Introduction

 In \cite{Pfaffian_cells}, Binyamini and Vorobjov introduce a new notion of degree for subpfaffian sets, with which they do achieve polynomial bounds on the Betti numbers of subpfaffian sets.
-Essentially, they introduce an FD-filtration $\Omega^{*}$, based on $\Omega$, that makes $\rpfaff$ into a W\so-minimal structure with \s CD, and conjecturally makes $\pfaff$ into a W\so-minimal structure with \s CD as well.
+Essentially, they introduce an FD-filtration $\Omega^{*}$ based on $\Omega$ that makes $\rpfaff$ into a W\so-minimal structure with \s CD.
 As $\Omega\le\Omega^{*}$, they obtain bounds on the sum of the Betti numbers of subpfaffian sets which are polynomial in the degree in the sense of \cite{Pfaffaian_complexity}.
 As mentioned above, our construction generalizes the construction of $\Omega^{*}$ from \cite{Pfaffian_cells} to the settings of presharp o-minimal structures.